-7.12 Process for dealing with conflicts between leading TPE and Northern bids
+7.12 Process for dealing with conflicts between Northern and TPE leading Bids Introduction

-- 7.12.1.1 The Department acknowledges that the parallel procurement of the Northern and TPE Franchises raises the potential for operational and commercial conflicts between the leading Bids on each competition. - 7.12.1.2 The Department has sought to address these potential conflicts in the key areas of train service and rolling stock through the requirements set out in subsections 5.4.1(E) and 5.4.2(E) respectively. - 7.12.1.3 Subsections 7.12.1.6 to 7.12.1.16 set out the process that shall apply if minor or major conflicts are identified between Northern and TPE leading Bids.
+- 7.12.1 The Department acknowledges that the parallel procurement of the Northern and TPE franchises raises the potential for operational and commercial conflicts between the leading Bids on each competition. - 7.12.2 The Department has sought to address these potential conflicts in the key areas of train service and rolling stock through the requirements set out in sub-section 5.4.1(E) and 5.4.2(E) respectively. - 7.12.3 Paragraphs 7.12.1.6 to 7.12.1.11 of the TPE ITT set out the process that shall apply if minor or major conflicts are identified between Northern and TPE leading bids.